bread-gang/bread-gang.github.io/_posts/2019-03-18-icing-rules.markdown

 1. If you refuse to take the ice you will be shunned and booed for 2 days.

 ### Ice Block
-In addition to the rules of getting iced, if the victim of an ice attack happens to be carrying their own Smirnoff, they reserve the right to _“ice block”_, which reverses the punishment back onto the attacker.
+In addition to the rules of getting iced, if the icee of an ice attack happens to be carrying their own Smirnoff, they reserve the right to _“ice block”_, which reverses the punishment back onto the attacker.

 1. An individual can _“ice block”_ an ice if the individual has an ice in arms reach, and chooses to summon it.
 1. 1L are legal.
 1. A reverse Uno card can be used but it needs to be from a real Uno pack and must be burnt after use.

+## Ice Block Re-Block
+The _"Ice Block Re-Block"_ is when the original attacker is in fact carrying two Smirnoff Ices and anticipates getting Ice-Blocked.
+In this scenario, both players must get down on one knee and chug it, hereby putting an end to the game (to avoid further blocking).

 ### Void
 1. An individual can void and ice if they claim the location of the ice before the ice is revealed.